Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 **Create Model Managment Account**

 Create a model managment account using the below command.
+This account will be used for billing.

 *az ml account modelmanagement create --location [Azure region e.g. eastus2] --name [your new account name] --resource-group [resource group name to store the account in] --sku-capacity 1 --sku-name S1*